hazeedhrshd/Occupational-Fatalities-US/README.md

 Tableau was utilized to create interactive and insightful visualizations, allowing for better exploration and understanding of the data.
 The Tableau workbook file can be found in the root directory.

 ### Seaborn
 Seaborn, a Python data visualization library, was also used to generate static visualizations for a more in-depth analysis of the data.
-The Seaborn visualizations are available in the `Occupational Fatalities in United States .ipynb` notebook.
+The Seaborn visualizations are available in the `Occupational Fatalities in United States.ipynb` notebook.

 ## Project Structure

 The repository is organized as follows:

 - `Occupational Fatalities in United States.ipynb`: Jupyter notebook containing the data wranglingm cleaning code using pandas and Seaborn visualizations
-- `Analysis of Occupational Fatality US.twbx/`: Tableau workbook containing the Tableau visualization file.
+- `Analysis of Occupational Fatality US.twbx`: Tableau workbook containing the Tableau visualization file.

 ## Usage